pushpakjn/CPHints/README.md

 # CPHints

 Welcome to **CPHints**, a platform designed for coding enthusiasts to share, discover, and upvote high-quality coding hints and tips.
-The platform supports 6 popular coding platforms, including **Codeforces** and **Leetcode**, helping users improve their performance by upto 25% and achieve higher ranks.
+The platform supports 6 popular coding platforms, including **Codeforces** and **Leetcode**, helping users improve their performance by up to 25% and achieve higher ranks.

 ## Table of Contents